Thinking of a design for your custom Dorris Display...

 wood, and colors can most likely be matched to existing cabinetry/furniture.

 result, whatever model and design you decide upon, will be a beautiful cabinet having a hand applied, rubbed,

 and buffed finish that you have come to expect on a quality hand made piece.
 The first time of seeing your collection

 displayed in your new Dorris Display, you will see the knives in a whole different way.
 Your knives have never

 looked so good... the display compliments the knives and the knives compliment the display.
-It is a marriage of both
+It is the "marriage" of

-things together that make them both look better than each will by themselves.
+the knives and display together that make them both look better united than each look independently.